Learn To Let Your Staff Switch Off And Reap The Rewards!

 Supporting your staff to know that flexible working doesn’t have to be repaid by sacrificing their personal life, you take staff loyalty to a whole new level.

-…make Jack and Jill dull employees!
-When people feel dull, it’s just a short jump to disengagement.
-If, as a manager or business owner, you’re promoting an environment where a 12-hour day is considered the norm, as the Spice Girls once said, “Stop.
-Right now!”
+Make Jack and Jill dull employees!
+When people feel overworked, it’s only a short jump to disengagement.
+If, as a manager, you’re promoting an environment where a 12-hour day is a norm, remember The Spice Girls’ advice, “Stop.
+Right now, thank you very much!”

-Promote a healthy work-life balance supported by manageable work schedules and you’ll find your team will work 21% harder for you!
+Conversely, if you promote a healthy work-life balance supported by manageable work schedules, you’ll find your team will work 21% harder for you!

-Achieving significant culture change in your business can be complicated.
-You need to bring your staff on the journey with you whilst also maintaining a successful business and, ideally, continuing to grow.
+Achieving a significant culture change in your business can be complicated.
+You need to lead your staff on a journey into the unknown whilst also maintaining your successful business and, ideally, continuing to grow.

 Don’t keep it a secret